tezedge/tezedge/apps/baker/README.md

 cargo install --git https://github.com/tezedge/tezedge --branch develop baker
 ```

+Also, you can use tag `--tag v2.x.x` instead of branch name `--branch develop`.

 The cargo will create the binary `baker` at `~/.cargo/bin`.

 The building from source is also trivial.